If photocopier lingo confuses you, then we are here to help educate you, the customer, with our A-Z of device terminology.

-Paper weights that are recommended for use in the photocopier.
+Paperweights that are recommended for use in the photocopier.

-Number of copies per minute produced from one original in a continuous run after the first copy exits.
+The number of copies per minute produced from one original in a continuous run after the first copy exits.
 This is also the maximum copy output speed of the machine.

 NIC stands for “Network Interface Card”.
 A NIC allows a digital copier or printer to become a network printer.

 OCR stands for “Optical Character Recognition.”
 It is a computerised process that enables you to convert a paper document into a computer file that you can search and manipulate using a word processor.